dr2633/repo-analyzer/README.md

 2. Make your changes.
 3. Submit a pull request.

-We welcome contributions that improve the analyzer, add additional evaluation metrics, or extend its functionality to other types of repositories.
+Contributions that improve the analyzer, add additional evaluation metrics, or extend its functionality to other types of repositories are welcome!

 ---